openebs/website/website/src/blogs/build-a-ci-dashboard.md

 author: Chandan Kumar
 author_info: Software Engineer at MayaData Inc
 excerpt: In this tutorial, we’ll go through all the necessary steps for setting up the CI dashboard
-tags: Ci Dashboard, Git, Kubernetes, Pipeline, Gitlab
+tags: Ci Dashboard, Git, Kubernetes, Pipeline, GitLab
 date: 26-04-2019
 ---